globalseismology/avni/docs/best_practices.md

   accel(1,iglob) = accel(1,iglob) + jacobianw*nx*pressure
 ~~~

 Note we prefer indenting the comments as well to make it easier for reading the code, e.g., when inside multiple if-then statements.
-Putting the comment at the beginning breaks the flow...
+Putting the comment at the beginning breaks the flow.

 **comment, comment, comment your functions:**